What ADHD has to do with stress

 ADHD can arise from several interacting factors:

-• There are indications of the effect of the second hit also with regard to the symptom severity of ASA9
+- There are indications of the effect of the second hit also with regard to the symptom severity of ASA9

 The following arguments lead us to assume a close connection between stress regulation and ADHD.

-• ADHD often shows an increased sensitivity to stress.
+- ADHD often shows an increased sensitivity to stress.
 See 1.5 below.

-• ADHD-I (without hyperactivity) is (like melancholic depression) very often characterized by an excessive endocrine stress response.
+- ADHD-I (without hyperactivity) is (like melancholic depression) very often characterized by an excessive endocrine stress response.
 The excessive increase in noradrenaline during stress leads to a shutdown of the PFC (blackouts, inability to make decisions), while the excessive cortisol stress response leads to a too frequent shutdown of the HPA axis and to a TH1/TH2 shift of the immune system: less inflammation, more fight against foreign bodies (allergies).

-• ADHD-HI and ADHD-C (like atypical and bipolar depression) are often characterized by an insufficiently elevated (flattened) endocrine stress response, in which a slightly elevated noradrenaline level only causes activation but not deactivation of the PFC.
-As cortisol downregulates the stress systems again at the end of its effect, an insufficient cortisol stress response does not trigger a sufficient deactivation of the HPA axis, so that it remains trapped in the stress duration state and causes permanent inner restlessness and inability to recover.
+- ADHD-HI and ADHD-C (like atypical and bipolar depression) are often characterized by an insufficiently elevated (flattened) endocrine stress response, in which a slightly elevated noradrenaline level only causes activation but not deactivation of the PFC.
+As cortisol downregulates the stress systems again at the end of its effect, an insufficient cortisol stress response does not trigger a sufficient deactivation of the HPA axis, so that it remains trapped in the stress endurance state and causes permanent inner restlessness and inability to recover.

-ADHD is not pathological because attention is altered in this way, but because it is altered in this way without an adequate stressor being present.
+ADHD is not pathological because attention is altered in this way, but because it is altered in this way without an adequate stressor being present. - In our opinion, all ADHD symptoms are stress symptoms. ⇒ ADHD symptoms are stress symptoms Conversely, not all stress symptoms are ADHD symptoms.

 We have mentioned the Spontaneous(ly) hypertensive rat (SHR).
 Their genes (clearly defined and not epigenetically altered by environmental influences in the direction of stress sensitivity) are associated with changes in the HPA axis that mediate ADHD symptoms.
 The ADHD symptoms (but also the high blood pressure) can be remedied in SHR by dexamethasone, which, as a selective glucocorticoid receptor agonist, switches off the HPA axis.

-• For example, the DRD4-7R gene variant frequently involved in ADHD is only 40,000 to 50,000 years old, which causes a much less sensitive D4 dopamine receptor (which has an inhibitory effect, so that the inhibition of the brain region is reduced in DRD4-7R).
+Furthermore, stress symptoms are not an end in themselves.
+They have a benefit.
+We call this the stress benefit.
+Stress benefit is the advantage that an individual has in an actual life-threatening situation if they react in the way that the stress symptom conveys.- For example, the DRD4-7R gene variant frequently involved in ADHD is only 40,000 to 50,000 years old, which causes a much less sensitive D4 dopamine receptor (which has an inhibitory effect, so that the inhibition of the brain region is reduced in DRD4-7R).
 DRD4-7R is now much more common than a normal hereditary distribution would suggest.
 Evolutionary biology concludes from this that it must be an unusually successful gene.
-From this, one could conclude that the traits conferred by DRD4-7R are advantageous.
+This could lead to the conclusion that the traits conferred by DRD4-7R are advantageous.
 However, these benefits might depend on the circumstances: during acute stress (high DA), the inhibition of the brain region in question is increased due to a higher inhibitory effect of D4 receptors.
 In chronic stress (low DA), inhibition is reduced.
 Over the last 50,000 years, individuals with this change appear to have survived more successfully.
 Whether this is still true for the last 5,000 to 10,000 years since sedentarization and especially for the last hundreds of years since industrialization and office work remains to be seen.

 While ADHD could (according to our hypothesis - also) be a stress regulation disorder, not every stress regulation disorder is ADHD.
 Stress systems are also hyper-responsive in other mental disorders, such as depression or PTSD.
 PTSD, for example, is characterized by increased norepinephrine levels in the PFC, while norepinephrine is decreased in the PFC in ADHD.
-In epilepsy, stress increases the likelihood of seizures.1415
+In epilepsy, stress increases the likelihood of seizures.1819

 ADHD shows a very general activation/deactivation of the stress systems, whereby all ADHD symptoms would still be functional stress symptoms if they were the reaction to an adequate stressor (which does not exist in ADHD).
 In contrast, in the case of depression, anxiety or Compulsions, for example, the respective stress symptoms have become dysfunctional.